Mason Jars for Storing Dehydrated Food:

 1. They are airtight!

-Mason jars vacuum sealer?
+Can I use Mason jars with a vacuum sealer?

 A Mason jar vacuum sealer is a device that sucks oxygen from mason jars in order to extend the shelf life of foods stored inside it.
 Read my Pawcute Mason Jar Vacuum Sealer Review here.
 Benefits of using a Mason jar vacuum sealer include: